Hyundai Ioniq Hybrid (2016-2022) MPG & CO2 emissions

 Hyundai Ioniq Hybrid MPG

-The Ioniq Hybrid’s official figures of 102-105g/km CO2 emissions and 61-63mpg fuel economy shame most diesel rivals, although it does trail behind the Toyota Prius (94g/km) on emissions.
-Real-world economy should be impressive, too; you’ll likely manage over 50mpg with ease.
+The Ioniq Hybrid’s official figures of 102-105g/km CO2 emissions and 61-63mpg fuel economy shame most diesel rivals and are competitive with those of the 1.8-litre Toyota Corolla, which emits between 101-115g/km of CO2 and returns 55-63mpg.
+The Hyundai’s real-world economy should be impressive, too; you’ll likely manage over 50mpg with ease.

 The Ioniq also has something called ‘ECO-DAS’, or 'Eco Driving Assistant System', which helps keep fuel costs as low as possible by calculating the most efficient navigation route, taking traffic into consideration.
 It even encourages coasting by giving prior warning of changes in speed limits or road conditions.

 The Ioniq's CO2 emissions of 102-105g/km are good by diesel-car standards, but the Prius does undercut the Ioniq Hybrid (provided you have the Toyota on 15-inch wheels).
-Neither gets free access to the London Congestion Charge Zone any more – for that you'll need a pure-electric or plug-in hybrid car.
+Neither gets free access to the London Congestion Charge Zone any more – for that you'll need a pure-electric car.

 In This Review